Baked Pears in Courvoisier Cream is an elegant, yet easy, dessert. In about 35 minutes you can be in the lap of luxury.

 We had to modify the recipe a bit because we didn't have Kirsch (a cherry brandy).
 We did have Courvoisier, a cognac.
 So both times we made these baked pears, we substituted brandy for Kirsch and added a little Maraschino cherry juice for the cherry flavor.
 It worked perfectly.
 You could also substitute a little tart cherry juice if you have it.
 And really, any brandy works fine.
 It's the brandy flavor that makes the sauce delicious.

 What You Need

-You will need a knife, cutting board, measuring cups and spoons, heavy saucepan, small whisk, and a casserole dish.
-Buy the best you can afford and you’ll never be sorry.
+You will need a knife, cutting board, measuring cups and spoons, a heavy saucepan, a small whisk, and a casserole dish.
+Buy the best you can afford and you'll never be sorry.

 Baked Pears in Courvoisier Cream Recipe

 - ¼ cup Courvoisier (or Kirsch.
 If using Kirsch, omit cherry juice.)